felipecespedes/react-native-bigheads/CONTRIBUTING.md

 ## Submitting a PR

-Before you make your PR to make sure you haven't broken anything.
+Before you submit your PR, please make sure you haven't broken anything.